vsudbrack/vsudbrack.github.io/_posts/2020-09-15-tips_for_alias.md

 so before running a simulation run *highclock*, and then return to the regular state by *lowclock*.
 Using highclock nonstop might harm your hardware by overheating it and overwasting the battery, so keep those things in mind!

 #### Log to your remote machines
-You can use it to quickly save the address or access of servers and remote machines, you can use for instance
+You can use it to quickly save the addresses or accesses of servers and remote machines, you can use for instance
 ```
 > alias uni_server='ssh -X debian@186.217.XXX.XX'
 ```

-#### Alias that help clumsy people
+#### Aliases that help clumsy people
-Your common typos can become aliases: this way you save time from retyping command lines.
+Your common typos can become your helpful aliases: this way you save time from retyping command lines.
+Some examples:

 ```
 > alias pdw='pwd'
-> alias dc='cd' #If you need the actual calculator dc, use \dc
+> alias dc='cd' #If you ever need the actual calculator dc, use \dc
 ```

 #### Make your own bash scripts
 Sometimes I had matrices in a file and I wanted to transpose them quickly into a new file.
-So I opened a hidden folder *~/.scripts/* in my home with a [algorithm](https://stackoverflow.com/questions/1729824/an-efficient-way-to-transpose-a-file-in-bash) in *awk* to transpose files.
-Finally, I write an alias that accesses this 'hidden file’ so that it becomes the terminal command *transpose*...
+So, I opened a hidden folder *~/.scripts/* in my home folder with an [algorithm](https://stackoverflow.com/questions/1729824/an-efficient-way-to-transpose-a-file-in-bash) in *awk* to transpose files.
+Finally, I wrote an alias that accesses this 'hidden file’ so that it becomes the simple terminal line *transpose*...
 ```
 > alias transpose='awk -f ~/.scripts/transpose.awk'
 ```